Legal Ops Agents: Calendar, Spend, and DSAR

 What you are learning: DSAR redaction is where the agent's analytical capability meets the attorney's professional judgment.
 The agent can categorise data and flag issues, but the disclosure decisions -- especially on opinions about data subjects, legal privilege, and third-party data -- require human judgment.
 Understanding the boundary between what the agent decides and what the attorney decides is the core skill.

-Continue to Lesson 9: Employment Law in Legal Operations ->
+Continue to Lesson 12: Employment Law and Contractor Classification ->